UDOOboard/Bolt-Docs/docs/13_BIOS-UEFI_and_Tools/01_BIOS-UEFI_Firmware.md

 <span class="label label-warning">Heads up!</span> Since some resolutions or monitors are not managed well by the firmware, if you get a black screen when you try to enter in one of the UEFI Firmware Setup Utility Menu options, try using another Display with a 1920x1080 resolution (HDMI or DisplayPort) or a different cable.

+<span class="label label-warning">Heads up!</span>  Please, always keep updated the BIOS/UEFI Firmware of your UDOO BOLT to have the latest features and bugfix available.

 ### UDOO BOLT Hardware and UEFI BIOS User Manual

 For a complete explanation of the System Configuration Utility menu items you can download the exhaustive [UDOO BOLT Hardware and UEFI BIOS User Manual](https://udoo.org/download/files/UDOO_BOLT/Doc/UDOO_BOLT_MANUAL.pdf)